-For the gates open scour velocity analysis, neither the Old River nor Connection Slough gate barriers result in a cross-sectionally averaged velocity greater than 3 ft/s, which is the reference velocity the DWR uses for indicating potential scour in the Delta.
-Old River does show local velocities greater than 3 ft/s down the middle of the river in a concentrated flow, but the overall cross-sectional velocity in the river is still less than 3 ft/s.
-Local velocities greater than 3ft/s are sufficient to mobilize sand and silt; therefore, sediment transported from the middle of the channel should be monitored for signs of excess bed form changes.
+For the gates open, non-operation period velocity analysis, neither the Old River nor Connection Slough gate barriers result in a cross-sectionally averaged velocity greater than 3 ft/s, which is the reference velocity the DWR uses for indicating the potential for scour in the Delta.

+Old River does show local peak velocities greater than 3 ft/s down the middle of the river in a concentrated flow, but the overall cross-sectional velocity in the river is still less than 3 ft/s.
+Local velocities greater than 3ft/s are potentially sufficient to mobilize sand and silt; therefore, sediment transported from the middle of the channel should be monitored for signs of excess bed form changes.

 Connection Slough does not appear to have any elevated-velocity issues, since the gate opening is larger relative to the width of the slough.